mvw/hackerrank/ProjectEuler/Project Euler #199 Iterative Circle Packing/README.md

 ## Solution
 To be published at a later time.

-I am not sure yet, what time lag is appropriate for this running contest.
+I am not sure yet, what time lag is appropriate for this active contest.

 ## My first Erlang GUI application
 Of course this problem caused an itch to draw it. :smiley_cat: